ansible/product-demos/network/README.md

 At this point you should have a project url similar to this: https://gitlab.com/username/backups

-You can view and delete your config files from accessing your own url.
+You can view and delete your config files by accessing your own gitlab project url.